-(1) DGS : Distance Gain Size evaluation system

-- (2) The transference distance of the probe in the range where the echo height exceeds 50% of DGS line is taken as the length of indication. - (3) In case of accumulations of two or more isolated indications which are subjected to registration the minimum distance between two neighboring indications must be at least the length of the bigger indication.
-This applies as well to the distance in axial direction as to the distance in depth.
-Isolated indications with less distances are to be determined as one single indication.
+- (1) DGS: Distance Gain Size evaluation system - (2) The transference distance of the probe in the range where the echo height exceeds 50% of DGS line is taken as the length of indication. - (3) In case of accumulations of two or more isolated indications which are subjected to registration the minimum distance between two neighbouring indications should be at least the length of the larger indication.
+This also applies to the distance in axial direction as well as to the distance in depth.
+Isolated indications with less distances should be determined as one single indication. - (4) For zone 1 testing, probe selection should take into account the limits of probe beam-path length and depth of beam penetration and should normally be carried out with a minimum probe frequency of 4 - (5) For zone 1, indications with an echo height greater than a 1.0 mm disc shaped reflector are not acceptable.
+Indications with an echo height of less than or equal to 1.0 mm are acceptable if they are deemed as point reflectors and have no measurable length.